-A standing order is an instruction you give to your bank or building society to authorise a payment for set amount, usually on a regular basis, to be made to another UK bank or building society account.
+A standing order is an instruction you give to your bank or building society to authorise a payment for a set amount, usually on a regular basis, to be made to another UK bank or building society account.
 On the day specified, your account will be debited and the money transferred to the person or business receiving the money.

 What would I use this for?

 - Standing orders are typically used when you want to pay a person or business a set amount on a regular basis.
 It can be made to any UK bank or building society account.
 Standing orders are typically used to make rent payments, pay magazine subscriptions, monthly charity donations or if you want to make a regular payment into a savings account.
 A standing order amount remains the same, unless you amend your instruction.
 All standing order payments are sent on bank working days, and since January 2012, are mostly processed by Faster Payments – meaning that the payment will often leave your account on the same day that it is credited to the receiving account.